14 December 2007 | Vol. 7, No. 4

 For further reading:

-Browse the contents of 42opus Vol. 7, No. 4, where "" ran on , .
-List other work with these same labels: .
+See the complete list of work by Adrian Lurssen at 42opus.
+See the complete list of work by Susan Tichy at 42opus.
+Browse the contents of 42opus Vol. 7, No. 4, where "Dear with Extremes of Thirst and Pain" ran on December 14, 2007.
+List other work with these same labels: poetry, collaboration.